skkskine/donkey-horse/README.md

 docker compose up -d
 ```

-check the backend container logs to get the default donkey horse user (and change the password after the first login)
+check the backend container logs to get the default donkey horse user

+go to http://localhost/login (or http://<your-domain>/login) and then change the password from the account page